z0rrn/docker-anki-sync-server/README.md

 ## Contributing

-* Contributions for newer versions or files are gracefully accepted but the scope is to only generate an auto-updating docker/oci container.
+* Contributions for newer versions or files are gracefully accepted.
+Even things like small speed improvements are helpfull.
-* Please try to wrap lines at 80 characters.
+* Please try to wrap all lines at 80 characters.

 ## License